-Making a decision to outsource your billing vs. do it in-house requires a clear understanding of the entire billing function itself before you can make a choice.
+Making a decision to outsource your billing vs. doing it in-house requires a clear understanding of the entire billing function itself before you can make a choice.
 Businesses have many challenges and knowing that the services you provide are charged and managed correctly is paramount.
-Whether you are dealing with various insurances, direct access patients, homecare, nursing homes, providing cash based programs or other similar types of billing, you need assurance that you are doing it right and in compliance with established guidelines.
+Whether you are dealing with various insurances, direct access patients, providing cash based programs or other similar types of billing, you need assurance that you are doing it right and in compliance with established guidelines.

 What makes it difficult to make the choice is how much you know about the billing process.
 If you do not understand the billing process then it is difficult to hire someone to do your billing in-house or to outsource because you won’t have the skills or knowhow of what to expect or how to hold either accountable.
 It’s easy to find someone or a company to talk the talk but how do you know if they can walk the walk.

 Hiring a competent business management consultant who is intimately familiar with physical therapy operations will help you to make informed decisions that will fit your style.
 The more informed you are the better decisions you will make.
 Many private practice owners need assistance in running the business side of the practice and that includes understanding billing and collection policies and procedures – and there is a lot to know!
 A consultant can help you set up efficient billing and collections processes in-house or help you choose and appropriate billing company for your practice.
 This is a very important decision.